 Since the introduction of HIV inhibitors, mortality from HIV/AIDS has fallen sharply.
-HIV has changed in recent years from an always deadly disease to a chronic disease with which one can live for many years to come.
-It is therefore expected that the number of people over 50 with HIV, which now represents 30% of the total group of HIV-infected people, will double in the coming years.
-The average life expectancy of someone with HIV is approaching that of an uninfected person.
+HIV has changed in recent years from an always deadly to a chronic disease with which people can live for many years.
+It is therefore expected that the number of over-50s living with HIV, which now accounts for 30% of the total group, will double in the coming years.
+The average life expectancy of someone with HIV is increasingly approaching that of an uninfected person.

 The process of aging is seen as a slow decline in cell functions and the accumulation of various degradation products that are no longer cleared by the body.
 In particular, persistent threat of infection and the immune system's response to it (chronic inflammatory response) are associated with the aging process.
 This aging process in the cell affects all organs and is irreversible.

 In an untreated HIV infection, the immune system declines faster than in normal aging.
 There is a persistent chronic inflammation at the cell and tissue level that leads to a reduction in function of the relevant organ.

 There seems to be a persistent inflammation not only in the blood, but also in the cerebrospinal fluid.
 Treatment with HIV inhibitors almost completely stops the inflammatory response.

 Living longer with a chronic condition such as HIV also means that there is a greater chance that other health problems will occur in addition to the HIV infection.
 This is referred to as co-morbidity.
 These include heart disease, high blood pressure, diabetes, osteoporosis, kidney and liver disease, depression, certain cancers and forgetfulness.
 Having a chronic physical illness also has consequences for psychological and social well-being.